haihongtran/netProg/p3/readme.txt

     5. Run the client following this format './client [server_ip] [server_port] [threads_number] [requests_per_thread]'

 II.
 Scenario
-    1. Server runs first.
+    1. Server starts.
 It initializes all things (thread pool, file descriptor pool) and waits for client requests
-    2. Client runs.
+    2. Client starts.
 It creates a number of threads, each thread sends a number of HTTP requests to the server
     3. Server uses select function to handle the client requests with the help of the thread pool
     4. The active threads in the thread pool dequeue task from task queue and process the task (sending back HTTP response)
-    5. After a thread at the client side send all its requests, it will close the socket and exit
+    5. After a thread at the client side sends all its requests, it will close the socket and exit
     6. After sending the responses, server continues to listen to new client requests

 III.
 Notes
-- In the task queue at the server side, besides client socket descriptor, each task also includes other things like function pointer and client address (including client address and client port)
+- In the task queue at the server side, besides client socket descriptor, each task also includes function pointer (to process task), client address (including client IP address and client port), and assigned thread ID for the task
-- The task queue implemented inside the thread pool
+- The task queue is implemented inside the thread pool
 - The index.html file is stored in the 'p3/res' directory
 - Assume client can parse the HTTP response to get the HTML file size.
 Implement HTTP parser is not the purpose of this assignment.